justinabrahms/imhotep/README.md

                         Path to linters to run, e.g. 'imhotep.tools:PyLint' --shallow             Performs a shallow clone of the repo --github-domain GITHUB_DOMAIN
                         You can provide an alternative domain, if you're using github enterprise, for instance --report-file-violations
-                        Report file-level violations, i.e. those not on individual lines
+                        Report file-level violations, i.e. those not on individual lines --dir-override DIR_OVERRIDE
+                        Override the full path to the local repository.
 ```

 Note: if you get a error where the plugin cannot find `imhotep.tools`, make